 Pediatric Liver Transplant Program Provides Depth of Experience and Expertise

-The Nebraska Medical Center has been a leader in both adult and pediatric liver transplants since the program was founded in 1985.
+Nebraska Medicine has been a leader in both adult and pediatric liver transplants since the program was founded in 1985.
 The program averages approximately 80 adult liver transplants and 20 to 25 pediatric transplants annually.

-"We are one of the oldest and busiest programs in the country with a very skilled and experienced team of physicians, nurses, educators and other support staff," says Wendy Grant, MD, transplant surgeon at The Nebraska Medical Center.
+"We are one of the oldest and busiest programs in the country with a very skilled and experienced team of physicians, nurses, educators and other support staff," says Wendy Grant, MD, transplant surgeon at Nebraska Medicine.
 "This team works together very closely to make this a positive experience not only for the child, but for the whole family."

 "Our depth of experience also allows us to take on cases that are some of the most complex and technically challenging," says Dr. Grant.